 It's easy to think that children and teens develop these abilities by osmosis, by studying hard, doing well in school, making friends, and following the traditional road to "success."
 But research shows that children grow to be their best selves when they have the abilities to understand who they are and how they want to live their lives.
 If we can nurture these abilities, then we've been successful adult guides.

-A Strong INTERNAL COMPASS Makes Young People the Navigators of their Own Lives
+A Strong INTERNAL COMPASS Enables Young People to Navigate their Own Lives